You are here

 b) undergo a molecular or antigenic test; to be swabbed upon arrival at the airport, port, or border location (where possible) or within 48 hours of entering the national territory at the reference local health unit.

-- it is mandatory to use respiratory protection in all occasions (open and closed spaces) from 6 pm to 6 am when the maintenance of a safe distance cannot be guaranteed.
-E.g. entertainement venues.
+It is mandatory to use respiratory protection in all occasions (opened and closed spaces) at all times when the maintenance of a safe distance cannot be guaranteed.

 Please have a look at the following measures adopted: